akarlinsky/world_mortality/README.md

 Note: The Brazilian Population Registry has data for monthly mortality in 2018, but it is significantly lower than UNData counts for previous years.
 This is possibly due to under-reporting in the Registry in early years.
 We chose not to include 2018 Brazilian currently.

+Note: Brazilian Population Registry seems to be downward biased compared to 2015-2019 data from Brazil's Ministry of Health () by about 7 to 10%.
+For now we chose to stay with the Population Registry Data in order to best insure consistency with 2020-2021 data.

 ### Colombia (weekly)
 https://www.dane.gov.co/index.php/estadisticas-por-tema/demografia-y-poblacion/informe-de-seguimiento-defunciones-por-covid-19